Hi-Media/reST-test/doc/Chap3-RESTAPIResources.rst

 ---------------

 Overview
-  Depending on the payment product, the Merchant is supposed to send additional request parameters.
+  Depending on the :term:`payment product`, the Merchant is supposed to send additional request parameters.

 The following table lists and describes the response fields.